-1 Attendance of the Master's degree programme in Physics presupposes basic knowledge and skills in the disciplines of Mathematics and Physics which must in content, scope, quality and skill level be equivalent to those covered at ETH Zurich (discipline requirements profile).

-2 The discipline requirements profile is based on knowledge and skills covered in the ETH Bachelor's degree programme in Physics, including the corresponding methodological scientific thinking skills.
+- 1 Attendance of the Master's degree programme in Physics presupposes basic knowledge and skills in the disciplines of Mathematics and Physics which must in content, scope, quality and skill level be equivalent to those covered at ETH Zurich (discipline requirements profile). - 2 The discipline requirements profile is based on knowledge and skills covered in the ETH Bachelor's degree programme in Physics, including the corresponding methodological scientific thinking skills.
 Details are set out in Para.
-5 below.

-3 If an applicant does not completely satisfy the academic prerequisites, admission may be subject to the acquisition of the missing knowledge and skills in the form of additional requirements.
+5 below. - 3 If an applicant does not completely satisfy the academic prerequisites, admission may be subject to the acquisition of the missing knowledge and skills in the form of additional requirements.
 Completion of additional requirements is expressed in credits.
-For further details, see Section 4 below.
+For further details, see Section 4 below. - 4 Admission to the degree programme is not possible if the academic gaps in the candidate's background are too extensive.
+For further details, see the Sections below.

-1 ECTS: European Credit Transfer System.
+3 ECTS: European Credit Transfer System.
 Credits describe the average time expended to achieve a learning goal.
 One credit corresponds to 30 hours of work.